Fireye04/coffee/content/writing/the-party.md

 "Ooooooh you were talking about me??"
 Allison says.

 "Of course, Jen *loves* talking about you."
-Tíe says with a wink.
+Tíe says.
 I feel my face flush red.
 Fuck.
 Well there goes playing hard to get.
 Maybe I can make a distraction and hide under the drink table.
+They give me a wink.
+Oh fuck off.

 "Awww that's so sweeeet"